 There are some lovely parks in our immediate area, and the Scarborough Bluffs are a dramatic spot to visit.
 If the winds are favourable, we might be able to take you out for a sail on Lake Ontario.
 We can certainly advise you on what to see and do in Toronto and across Canada, and how to get around in the city and across the country.
 We've travelled from coast to coast on this continent many times, north-south as well as east-west, in addition to international travel to more than fifty countries on six continents.
 We've kept travel diaries and photos which we can share with you.

 We have pets

 We are smokers

-Two hours per day (food not provided)
+Two hours /five days with two days off (food not provided)